 AI in HR makes it simple to contact, screen, rank, and shortlist potential applicants based on the qualities most relevant to your organization.
 Then, when you've compiled a list of individuals you'd want to interview, the chatbot may handle the scheduling.

 A virtual interview might be conducted before inviting a candidate to come in person.
 You may use artificial intelligence (AI) programs to analyze candidates' facial expressions, tone of voice, mannerisms, and word choice during a video interview with predetermined questions.
 With this technology, you're more likely to find employees that fit well with your company culture.

 HR teams are often inundated with hundreds of resumes whenever a position opens, making it difficult to give each application the same level of scrutiny.
 Oftentimes, recruiters will simply advance candidates whose backgrounds resemble those of current employees; this means that candidates with diverse work experience or different backgrounds never have a chance.

 AI may use A candidate's Google search history, for example, to make a difference in how they're handled throughout the hiring funnel.
-One such algorithm allows HR professionals to evaluate 10,000 candidates in the same time it takes one person to review one.
+One such algorithm allows HR professionals to evaluate 10,000 candidates at the same time it takes one person to review one.
 An AI program can assess candidates based on what they can really accomplish rather than what their CV claims they can do, screening them more quickly and effectively than a human recruiter.

 How Tengai improves your interview process

 With Tengai, you don’t have to limit how many applicants you want to include for the initial interview.
 Our AI-powered recruiting software can assess a large group of applicants and objectively score their soft skills and personality traits.
-We developed the interview analytics to assist recruiters in making better hiring decisions while delivering a more equal candidate experience.
+We developed interview analytics to assist recruiters in making better hiring decisions while delivering a more equal candidate experience.